Top 14 Sites Like YouTube (That Are Better)

 The only this I don't like about the website is its disorganization.
 I’m sure these minor issues will be ironed out in time.
 Although the site is still new and lacks content, more creators have been flocking after Vidlii lately.
 Petty nuisances aside, Vidlii is a promising platform with a bright future ahead.
 Keep an eye on it.

-Thanks to Peer-to-Peer technology, uploading and sharing videos on Veoh is easy.
-Since it relies upon a decentralized technology, there isn’t a lot in the name of restriction and censorship.
+Thanks to peer-to-peer technology, uploading and sharing videos on Veoh is easy.
+Since it relies upon a decentralized technology, there isn’t a lot in the way of restriction and censorship.

-There are two ways to monetize videos; you can either charge a fee or be a part of their revenue sharing payment scheme.
-Unlike YouTube where it’s very difficult for small content creators to come in limelight, getting noticed here is easy if you are producing unique content.
+There are two ways to monetize videos; you can either charge a fee or be a part of their revenue-sharing payment scheme.
+Unlike YouTube, where it’s very difficult for small content creators to be in the limelight, getting noticed here is easy if you are producing unique content.
 Be sure to be active in forums and make people notice you.